matthewemichael/bamazon/README.md

-## Bamazon
+# Bamazon
-### An amazon-like storefront built with Node.js and MySQL
+#### An amazon-like storefront built with Node.js and MySQL

 - - -

-### Overview
+## Overview

-In this activity, I be created an Amazon-like storefront with the MySQL skills I learned in this unit.
+In this activity, I created an Amazon-like storefront with the MySQL skills I learned in this unit.
 The app will take in orders from customers and deplete stock from the store's inventory

 - - -

-### Function
+## Function

-#### Customer Demo <a id="customer-demo"></a>
+#### Customer Interface Demo
-The customer interface:

 ```
 1) Presents the customer with a list of all available products